A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Computational Experiments

-MDDs as well as our \BP \ algorithm (BP\_MDD) are implemented in C++ and experiments are conducted on a machine with Debian GNU/Linux as operating system and a 3.60GHz processor Intel(R) Core(TM).
-CPLEX 12.10 is used as the LP/MIP solver.
-BP\_MDD is compared against the state-of-the-art PICEF and HPIEF solution methods \citep{Dickerson2016}.
+Our code base and test instances are publicly available at \url{https://github.com/d-aleman/KEP-BPMDD}.
+MDDs as well as our \BP \ algorithm (BP\_MDD) are implemented in C++ and experiments are conducted on a machine with Debian GNU/Linux as operating system and a 3.60GHz processor Intel(R) Core(TM) {\cdionne with 120 GB RAM, of which we allocated a maximum of 8 GB for BP\_MDD (including the construction of MDDs) and 60 GB for state-of-the-art solution methods.} CPLEX 12.10 is used as the LP/MIP solver. {\cdionne We investigate the extent up to which leading approaches could scale in practice, therefore, we allocated a larger RAM capacity.} BP\_MDD is compared against the state-of-the-art PICEF and HPIEF solution methods \citep{Dickerson2016}.
 The PICEF and HPIEF solvers are retrieved from the original authors, where HPIEF is the model with full reduction.
 They call Gurobi 7.5.2 to solve MIP models.
 Although different LP/MIP solvers may add noise to the analysis, in the latest history of benchmark sets, Gurobi is the lead \citep{Mittelman2020}.
-It is worth noticing that \cite{Lam2020} hold the state-of-the-art solver for the cycle-only version.
-They tested their algorithm on the same library as ours, PrefLib \citep{Mattei2013}, achieving total run-times up to 33 seconds when $\Kcycle = 3$ for instances with 2048 \pairsAb\ and mostly less than a second for instances with 1024 \pairsAb.
-Our algorithm, although fast and effective, takes longer.
-As will be shown, our algorithm does have advantages besides the fact that it can also tackle long chains.
-When $\Lchain = 0$, the formulation by \cite{Duncan2019} reduces to the cycle formulation, and so does PICEF.
-Therefore, we compare BP\_MDD with HPIEF and PICEF and we will refer to them as ``solvers''.
+It is worth noting that \cite{Lam2020} hold the state-of-the-art solver for the cycle-only version.
+They tested their algorithm on the same library as ours, PrefLib \citep{Mattei2013}, achieving total run-times up to {\cdionne 33s} for instances with 2048 \pairsAb\ and mostly less than a second for instances with 1024 \pairsAb, when $\Kcycle = 3$. {\cdionne For $\Kcycle = 4$ with 1024 \pairsAb, their maximum run-time among the 9 instances optimally solved was 21.8min.
+The total run-time of our algorithm, although small, is larger than that reported by \cite{Lam2020}, particularly when $\Kcycle = 3$.} {\cdionne However, since \cite{Lam2020} did not consider larger values of $\Kcycle$, and their approach is for cycles only, we do not compare to them in this analysis.} When $\Lchain = 0$, the formulation by \cite{Duncan2019} reduces to the cycle formulation, and so does PICEF.
+Therefore, we compare BP\_MDD with HPIEF and PICEF, which we refer to as ``solvers''.